OctopusDeployLabs/SpaceCloner/README.md

 PowerShell script to help you clone a space using the Octopus Deploy Restful API.

 # The cloning process won't cover all use cases
-This script was developed internally for the Octopus Advisory Team at Octopus Deploy to solve specific use cases we encounter each day.
+This script was developed internally by the Customer Solutions Team at Octopus Deploy to solve specific use cases we encounter each day.
+Our typical workflow is to get a deployment / project / space configured locally before pushing it up to our [Samples](https://samples.octopus.app) instance.
+Or, we have a complex sample working locally, that we want to push up, and then simplify for general consumption.

 We are sharing this script to help other users of Octopus Deploy.
 To cover as many use cases as we run into as possible, the script has a set of generic comparisons in place.
 It matches by name, order is tracked via a simple index, etc.  We work in Octopus all day every day.
 As such, we are okay with a script that accomplishes 80-90% of a clone, and then spending a bit of time doing some manual work.

 > **Note:** if you have questions on how to use this script please reach out to advice@octopus.com